facebook

 “Very truly I tell you, you will weep and mourn while the world rejoices.
 You will grieve, but your grief will turn to joy.” – John 16:20 (NRSV)

-Through this biblical exploration, may you find the words of comfort needed to face the challenges of life, strengthened by the promise of an eternal reunion that outshines even the darkest moments.
+Through this biblical exploration, may you find the words of comfort needed to face life’s challenges, strengthened by the promise of an eternal reunion that outshines even the darkest moments.
 Let these verses be a lantern for your path, illuminating the way with the light of Christ’s love and the certainty of His victory over death.
-In this way, our earthly journey becomes a pilgrimage of hope, each step taken in the assurance of what awaits, as we look forward to the day when we will all gather together under the banner of resurrection and new life.
+In this way, our earthly journey becomes a pilgrimage of hope, each step taken in the assurance of what awaits as we look forward to the day when we will all gather together under the banner of resurrection and new life.

 About Post Author